-The decision as to whether you register for the NDIS is a big one for your business and you should carefully consider the pros and cons.
+The decision about whether or not to register for the National Disability Insurance Scheme (NDIS) is a big one for your business and you should carefully consider the pros and cons.

 Here’s quick rundown on the options, and things to think about.